mimir-org/documents/docs/Tyle/current-state.md

   these so that this package can be phased out.
 - There is some unused code as well as some code that is commented out in the frontend code base that should be removed.

+### Database calls
+As for many application in development, the databasecalls could be more efficient.
+This goes also for Tyle.
+Some calls to DB seems excessive and should be revieved.